mozilla/pontoon/specs/0117-email-opt-in-unsubscribe.md

 Value for users / problems solved:
 - Users can select their preference for email communication
-- Engagement/reach expanded beyond logged-in active Pontoon users that respects user preferences and complies with legal requirements
+- Engagement/reach that respects user preferences and complies with legal requirements
+- Expands the types of information and messaging we can send to community members beyond what can be included in transactional emails

 # Feature explanation